brainstormforce/wp-spectra/README.md

 The full changelog is available [here](https://wpspectra.com/whats-new/).

 ## Upgrade Notice ##

+### 2.18.2 ###
+The Google Fonts library in Spectra has been updated in this version.
+Please check your font selections to replace any deprecated fonts and explore the new additions.

 ### 2.14.1 ###
 With WordPress 6.6 introducing the command palette and taking a place at the top of the editor, we had to retire the 'Move Title to Top' functionality in Spectra.
 However, there's no need for concern.
 After updating Spectra, the title in your editor will gracefully return to its default position.